This post was originally published on October 17, 2016, and updated most recently on January 30, 2021.

 One way to avoid misaligned hires is with quality job descriptions.
 Frequently, we interview candidates for vague job descriptions that misrepresent the actual job.
 Once that person gets in the door, they find themselves in a position they didn’t sign up for, and performance issues follow.
 Make sure your candidate understands the realities and requirements of the job before they accept an offer.

 Another way to ensure job fit is to test skills beforehand.
 Anyone can write a resume boasting years of experience, but only those who have it can do the job.
 Add assessments or mock assignments into your interview process.
-That way you’re hiring decisions are already tied to performance.
+That way, your hiring decisions and performance are already in sync.

 2. Employee to goal alignment